 However, an orange lightsaber has never been seen wielded in the dark side.
-Because of this, we can only infer what it represents based on the lore and the pieces of evidence shown by the two Jedi who have orange lightsabers.
+Because of this, we can only infer what it represents based on the lore and the pieces of evidence shown by the only Jedi who has an orange lightsaber.

 Colors play a huge role in the Star Wars universe.
-In the Republic and Imperial societies, we see how different colors might symbolize various things.
+In the Republic and Imperial societies, we see how different colors might symbolize their standing.

 During the era of the Galactic Republic, the color red was affiliated with Diplomacy.
 In the Galactic Empire, it was favored by Emperor Palpatine so we see it in his family crest, interior designs, and the Red Guard uniforms.

-It was also a sign for Royal authority and for murder.
+It was also a sign for Royal authority and for evil.
 The Grand Army of the Republic used this color for Major or Captain Ranks.